iOS 11's Misleading 'Off-ish' Setting For Bluetooth and Wi-Fi is Bad for User Security - Slashdot

 I turn it off to stop it connecting to bad APs.
 I want it to turn back on if I'm at work or home or Starbucks where I don't want it using up my contract data balance because there's working wifi.

+You know there's an button to forget a Wi-Fi network and an option to not automatically connect to unknown networks, right?
+And that those features have been around since...
+IIRC iPhone OS 1.0, give or take?

+Agreed.
+Also, I've frequently had problems on recent Apple hardware such that power cycling the Wi-Fi radio was the only way to get it working again (2013 Retina MBP, I'm looking at you).
+If this brain damage bleeds over to OS X, that's going to mean completely powering off my laptop once every few days.

 "UI fails to even attempt to communicate..."
-(Score:4, Informative)
+(Score:5, Informative)

 Saying the UI doesn't communicate the differences is not entirely true.
 There is a visual difference in the control center between the radio being "on",m "disconnected" and "off".